A film by Joerg Steineck

 The album is available for purchase everywhere.

-John Scofield’s latest album Country for Old Men was released September 23, 2016!
+John Scofield’s album Country for Old Men was released September 23, 2016!

 Country For Old Men is Scofield’s homage to such greats as George Jones, Dolly Parton, Merle Haggard, James Taylor, and Hank Williams among others.
 This album has Scofield playing alongside accomplished colleagues Steve Swallow, Larry Goldings and Bill Stewart, and was produced by Scofield himself.
 The album is available for order on iTunes and Amazon.